matthew-brett/code-u-future/debate/only_specialists_should_code.md

 * We can ask a clever programmer to do the hard stuff.
 How hard can it be to explain psychology / biology
   / hydrology / New Testament Greek?
-* That's the most efficient
+* That's the most efficient.
+I work on the science, the programmer works on the programming.
+* Machine learning - what's that all about?
+Or AI?
+* What could possibly go wrong?